tohenk/node-identity-authenticator/README.md

-# Digital Persona Fingerprint Bridge
+# Identity Authenticator

 ## Introduction

-Digital Persona Fingerprint Bridge (DPFB) aims to provide fingerprint acquisition and identification in the browser environment.
-It is designed to be compatible across browsers.
-DPFB has two main functions, first as fingerprint acquisition to capture the fingerprint and send it to browser.
-The second part is to identify fingerprint sent by the browser.
+A backend to perform identity authentication.
+The supported identities are fingerprints and faces.

 ## How Does It Work

 The workflow is described as follow:
 ```
-    FP BRIDGE --- BROWSER --- SERVER --- FP SERVER
+    ID BRIDGE --- BROWSER --- SERVER --- ID SERVER
             Client side <- | -> Server side
 ```

-Both FP BRIDGE and FP SERVER heavily utilize [socket.io](https://socket.io) for its communication.

-### FP BRIDGE
+### ID BRIDGE

-FP BRIDGE is a socket.io server while the BROWSER is a client.
-Normally it is listening at port `7879`.
-FP BRIDGE accepts commands described below.

-* `required-features`, it will return the numbers of fingerprints needed for enrollment.
-* `set-options`, set the options, pass an options object with:

-  * `enrollWithSamples` to include fingerprint samples when enrolling.

-* `acquire`, start fingerprint acquisition for identification.

-  Listen for the following events when capturing:
-  * `acquire-status` which contains the capture status.
-  * `acquire-complete` which contains the fingerprint data.

-* `enroll`, start fingerprint enrollment.

-  Listen for the following events when enrolling:
-  * `enroll-status` which contains the capture status.
-  * `enroll-complete` which contains the fingerprint data.
-  * `enroll-finished` which contains the zipped fingerprint datas.

-* `stop`, stop fingerprint acquisition or enrollment.
+See [Digital Persona Fingerprint Bridge](https://github.com/tohenk/node-dpfb) for client side implementation.

-### FP SERVER
+### ID SERVER

-FP SERVER is a socket.io server.
+ID SERVER is a socket.io server.
 Normally it is listening at port `7978`.
-FP SERVER accepts commands described below.
+ID SERVER accepts commands described below.

 * `count-template`, it returns same event with an object contains `count` property.